eicc27/Pixcrawl-Full/README.md

 2. All primary folder is named after illustrators, and all secondary ones are seperated with "Restricted"(R) and "Not-Restricted"(NR), and the pictures are crawled from the last page, with the same series identified with "_serial" ending.

-3. In the field test, .png file urls seems to sometimes deny my request(403) even with the illustrator's homepage referrer.
+3. (Proved fake, with UA and Referer given, nothing wrong happens after the test)In the field test, .png file urls seems to sometimes deny my request(403) even with the illustrator's homepage referrer.
 So I have to use Selenium to click it open, which involves waiting the webpage open and clicking to zoom the picture.
 This is why, from the perspective of the program design, crawling down pngs is much slower than jpgs.
 (Take rurudo(25760573) and 宮瀬まひろ(5444479) for example!)

 4. If your connection is bad, you may moderately increase the time the progrm sleeps by adjusting the number in the brackets of `time.sleep()`.